1998 Daytona 500: Caution #2

 Late in the race with a possibility of a second round of green-flag stops, John Andretti and Robert Pressley made contact in turn 2 and both spun out, which brought out the second caution.
 During pit spots, Dale Earnhardt came out first, Michael Waltrip had a penalty after running over a hose while pitting, thus held back at the rear of the pack.

 Caution #3 (Lap 198) and finish

 Dale Earnhardt led Bobby Labonte and Jeremy Mayfield heading into turn 2.
 Lake Speed and John Andretti got together and both cars spun, setting up a scenario where Earnhardt, Labonte, and Mayfield were all in contention for the win.
 While racing back to the caution flag, the three came up on the lapped car of Rick Mast.
 Earnhardt easily passed Mast on the outside.
 Labonte lost Earnhardt's draft while Mayfield sped to the inside of Mast.
 Earnhardt led Labonte and Mayfield, who were side by side.
 Earnhardt took the white and yellow flags in first while Labonte edged Mayfield for second by a fender.
 The race would end under the caution flag.
-Dale dedicated his win to his late friend and colleague, Neil Bonnett, who died 4 years earlier whilst practicing for the 1994 race.
+Earnhardt dedicated his win to his late colleague, Neil Bonnett, who died 4 years earlier whilst practicing for the 1994 race.